HenryZH39/GitBook/others/BQ.md

 21. Tell me about yourself
 22. Why our company ?
 ---
+### My answers:
+#### 1. Tell me about yourself:
+- What value could you bring to the company ?
+ - I'm working as a full stack develper for about 3 years.
+And I'm familiar with web application development and I also have some experience in Android application Development.
+- Your Strength
+ - I'm highly adaptable could adapt to different environment very quickly.
+I enjoy teamwork.
+I'm also team-oriented, result-oriented.
+I could work hard to acheive the goals.
+Moreover, I love challenges and enjoy learning new things .
+- Your Weakness (no need if not asked) (spring framework)
+ - I'm curiouse people.
+So if i face some new challenges , I sometimes addicted to learning new things .
+One time I almost missed the deadline.
+After that exprience, I learn to control my schedule and deliver the task first.
+After that, I will find some time to learn the new thing and tried to do some optimization.
+- What I am looking for ?
+ - I'm looingk for a position that I could add value to.
+That I could also have challenges and learn new thins.
+- Is this company or the role looking for ? (quesiton could ask to interviewer)
+#### 2. Failure: (Cutomer Obsession, Ear Trust)
+1. Server down and lost data:
+   - S: Relocate server from texas to wisconsin.
+The cooperator did not follow the contract and move earlier.
+Our ERP system had not been backup that month.
+The system down and that was Friday night.
+   - T: I was not on-call that time But I am the person who was working with the server relocate.
+At that time we are running a promotional event.
+I received serveral report for representitives.
+I need to make the EMS and retail website service back to online ASAP.
+   - A: I tried to figure out the problem and it is not hard to see it is server problem.
+After some connection test.
+I called the cooperator and I fond ont emergency solution and decide to use the back up system in last month and active the backup server in our company.
+Fortunately, I also have my own backup for promotion part and could update.
+   The whole weekned, our team was working on re-built the whole system and tried to make every working well.
+   - R: It did help with reducing pressure for customer service and also help company minimize the loss.
+But we still have some inventories issue like overselling.
+   - L: From this case, I learned it is important to do backup more frequenly and when communicate with others, make sure they understand the requirement and go through whole process is possible.
+Moreover, do the part of work you could control as earlier as possible.
+#### 3. Most Challenging: (Insist on the Highest Standards，Ownership，Learn and Be Curious）
+1. Build new application for oversea part, change co-operator company and need to link to total diffrent web application.
+    - A : figure out the priority and dealine for the service alpha test lauch date.
+Rescheduled time and try
+    - R : finally get the service lauch before the sales season.
+#### 4. Miss deadline: (Customer Obsession，Deliver Results, Ownership，Dive Deep）
+#### 5. Conflict: (Customer Obsession，Earn Trust）
+#### 6. Took a risk, or do not have much time to make a decision: (Bias for Action，Ownership)
+#### 7. Challenges from customers:（Customer Obsession， Earn Trust）
+1. Success story:
+    - S: In last year, I
+    - T:
+    - A:
+    - R:
+#### 8. Negative feedback:（Earn Trust）
+#### 9. Sacrifice short for long goal:（Think Big）
+#### 10. Tough decision: (Bias for Action)
+#### 11. Why Amazon ?
+- Why you fit this position?
+- What is your strength or special point
+    - I really want to work here.
+Cause this is company with an excepional culture.
+My current positon is in retail industry.
+I knew the knowledge about ERP system, customer exprience.
+I also farmiliar with java servlet,spring framework.
+I believe I could be a qualified candidate for the position.
+- What attract you or what is your interest in the position?
+    - I use Amazon and AWS for long time and I am really interested in working in the company which changed our daily life .
+---
 ### Questions asked to interviewer
 1. Can you tell me more about the day-to-day responsibilities of this job?
 2. How do you define success for this position?
 What metrics are you using to measure my accomplishments?